An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 vignette(package = "Pv3Rs")

-# View function documentation, e.g.,
+# View function documentation including examples, e.g.,

 ?compute_posterior